mizzioisf/openhospital-client/README.md

 ## Common to all Operating Systems / architectures

-- Download Open Hospital package
+- Download Open Hospital package for the desired architecture
-- Unzip the package
+- Unzip/untar the package
-- Browse to the extracted folder.
+- Browse to the extracted folder

 ## Linux